benrosen/twenty-second-haiku/README.md

 Note the number of _syllables_ (not words) on each line of the poem.

 ## How do you play _Twenty Second Haiku_?

-Twenty Second Haiku is a browser-based game.
-You can [play it here](https://benrosen.github.io/twenty-second-haiku).

 The goal of _Twenty Second Haiku_ is to compose a haiku from random words in twenty seconds.